The Balsamiq Mantras

 We have the time, we have the money, helping people is what we should be doing.
 So, be generous!

-- We do it with keeping our prices low.
+- We do it by keeping our prices low.

-- We do it with offering discounts and many, many free licenses.
+- We do it by offering discounts and many, many free licenses.

 - We do it by sponsoring things we want to see succeed.